remusa/algorithms-practice/concepts/solid.md

 * "Clients should not be forced to depend on functionality (methods) that they do not use."
 * "Classes that implement interfaces should not be forced to implement methods they do not use."
 * **Summary**: ISP is a tool that guides you in the creation of well-defined interfaces and abstractions.
-* Only the behaviour a class can use is implemented (an object should not depend on behavior it doesn't need.).
+* Only the behavior a class can use is implemented (an object should not depend on behavior it doesn't need.).
 * You should not force clients to depend on behavior they don't need.
 * The ISP tries to protect the clients by ensuring that they don't know about all the behavior in the class.
 Packages of related behavior used by a single client should be split into smaller and more cohesive interfaces.
 * **Benefits**:
   * Protects objects from depending on things they don't need.
-  * It lets you identify the right abstractions and build bundles of cohesive behaviour.
+  * It lets you identify the right abstractions and build bundles of cohesive behavior.
 * Robert Martin said: "Depending on something that carries baggage that you don't need can cause you troubles that you didn't expect".
 * **Defining interfaces**:
   * We define an *interface* with its properties and methods, and every single class that implements that interface needs to define all of the methods of the interface.